1ugia/CV/README.md

 4-5 sentences about  who you/industry you’ve come from, why you are passionate about tech or what sparked you to get into it and where you want to go/get into/learn etc.   -->

+As a contemporary dancer and a Makers graduate, looking through a new way of creativity, I was struck by how free and expressive coding is, allowing to bring art into life through different forms.

+At Makers Academy, I learnt key skills and best coding practices, including object-oriented programming, test-driven development, pair programming, and the ability to efficiently learn new programming languages.

+I feel continuously aspired by the coding community where you get to practice growth mindset, the warmth of support and how welcoming - I feel a sense of where I belong.

 ## Projects